 A question naturally follows why Python is growing so fast.
-I know Python can be used for many purposes—Python web development to mobile app development to data science to DevOps.
+I know Python can be used for many purposes—python app development to data science to DevOps.
 So can be Java, Perl, Ruby, etc. What sets Python apart for other languages.
 What is driving the growth?

 An initial analysis suggests two major reasons: